helcioItiyama/Foodfy/README.md

 **'Register'**: users will be redirected to a page to fill out a form and create a password for registration;

-**'Forgot password?'**: users will be redirected to a page where they can enter an email, where it will be sent the token to create a new password.
+**'Forgot password?'**: users will be redirected to a page where they can enter an email, which it will be sent the token to create a new password.

 <p align="center">
     <img alt ="login" src="https://github.com/helcioItiyama/Foodfy-Final-Project/blob/master/public/images/Login.png" width="500px" />